 Blaise, usually so very collected and mature, flopped down sideways on his bed in the Slytherin dormitory and stretched out lankily.
 The goofy grin on his face didn't falter as he placed his hands behind his head and looked up at the canopy of his four-poster.

-"I don't want to know," said Draco Malfoy shortly.
+"I don't want to know," Draco said shortly.
 When they entered the room together, Draco had slammed the door in annoyance, mainly from the look on his best friend's face when he saw him again after the talk with Potter.

-"You heard," said Draco.
+"You heard," Draco said.
 "I know what that stupid grin on your face means—that is, I'm pretty damn sure I know what it means—so I don't want to hear it."